Program Directors

 Key issues in Canadian mining taxation

-How to navigate the impact of the Covid-19 pandemic on mining human resources
+How to navigate the impact of global impacting events on mining human resources

 Tactics for minimizing risk in financing mining projects

-Understand the standards of disclosure for mineral projects
+Disclosure standards and governance frameworks for mineral projects

 Practical approaches to negotiating and drafting mining agreements